Richard V Sansbury, PhD

 What sorts of problems do you work on?

 I help individuals and couples with a huge range of issues.
-If you don't mind, it's easier for me to specify the sorts of troubles I do not usually work on because I believe they fall outside my area of expertise.
-If a client's main problem is drug abuse, abusing others, or severe aggression issues I typically will refer them to a therapist who specializes in those areas.
-Otherwise, I'm your guy.
+It's easier for me to specify the sorts of troubles I do not usually work on because I believe they fall outside my area of expertise: drug abuse, abusing others, or anger management.
+I restrict my services to adults; my kids usually baffle me as much as yours do you.

 There are a number of differences.
-The traditional approach to psychotherapy, for example, typically makes the reasonable assumption that we need to understand a problem before we can fix it.
+The traditional approach to psychotherapy, for example, typically makes the perfectly reasonable assumption that we need to understand a problem before we can fix it.
 That understanding usually includes how the problem got started, and how it has evolved over time.
 In contrast, the solution-focused approach is more present and future oriented.
-It focuses on how the problem works today, what the client wants instead, and what needs to happen in order to achieve what the client wants.
-In other words, solution-focused therapy is more focused on creating the conditions a client wants, rather than deeply understanding what the client does not want.
+It focuses on how the problem works today, what you want instead, and what needs to happen in order to achieve what you want.
+In other words, solution-focused therapy is more focused on creating the conditions you want, rather than deeply understanding what you do not want.
 Because it does not expend as much effort in understanding a problem's history, solution-focused therapy can often proceed more rapidly than the traditional approach and has come to be known as "brief" therapy.

 Is Solution-Focused Psychotherapy (SFP) always preferred?

-In the end, therapy is about helping people.
+Therapy is about helping people.
 My tendency is to begin with the SFP approach because it often quickly and easily produces the outcomes clients have in mind.
-Often, but not always.
-It may be the case, for example, that what a client really wants is for another human being to hear his or her story and accompany them as they go through a difficult life transition.
+But one size does not fit all.
+It may be the case, for example, that what a client mostly wants is for another human being to hear his or her story and accompany them as they go through a difficult life transition.
 That's an entirely legitimate use of the therapeutic space and it calls for a perspective other than SFP.
 Fortunately, we are in no way limited to the SFP approach.
-There is a host of perspectives at our fingertips, the "preferred" ones will be those that are best suited to your needs.
+There are many perspectives at our fingertips, the "preferred" ones will be those that are best suited to your needs.

 How will I know when I am done?